GonzagaEagles16/Boston/README.md

 * KiCAD, for being an awesome free open-source PCB design tool
 * [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/), where I designed the layout.
 * [Swill's plate generator](http://builder.swillkb.com/) and [Ai03's plate generator](https://kbplate.ai03.com/), which I used for making the plate.
+* [Maperitive](http://maperitive.net/) and [OpenStreetMap](https://www.openstreetmap.org/#map=4/38.01/-95.84), which was used to generate the map artwork on the bottom of the 3D-printed/FR4 case.